One Thousand Children: Emotional Trauma Continued After The War Was Over

 Like other Holocaust child survivors, after the war the OTC child had traumatic life adjustments to make.
-Their parents had nearly certainly been murdered by the Nazis, when they were still a young child, which they either learned soon after the war ended - or no information was available, and then they could hope that their parents were still alive, and fear that they were dead.
+Their parents had nearly certainly been killed by the Nazis, when they were still a young child, which they either learned soon after the war ended - or no information was available, and then they could hope that their parents were still alive, and fear that they were dead.

-Yet, even after the war, they most emphatically still needed their parents.
-At best, they found a good "substitute" in what now would become permanent "foster parents."
-This "switch" was naturally also traumatic.

-They, too, had to create a sense of self-identity and autonomy as they moved towards adulthood, from their under-developed posture as an OTC.

 Descriptions: Holocaust Child Survivors, Hidden Children, OTC, Kindertransport

 Hidden Children of the Holocaust; OTC as Holocaust Child Survivors

 Hidden Children of the Holocaust are those children who were hidden in some way during the Holocaust from the Nazis in occupied Europe, hidden so as to avoid capture by the Nazis.

 One sub-group even of Hidden Children are children who, during the Holocaust, were placed into the care of a "foster-family," usually Catholic, and raised as-if one of the family.

-These Hidden Children were saved from murder by the Nazis.
+These Hidden Children were saved from being killed by the Nazis.
 Nonetheless, all of them, including those in "foster-families," suffered great trauma at the time, and also later both consciously and subconsciously.

-OTC children went through very significant trauma, both in terms of the psychological and the practical – caused by the Holocaust.
-These trauma in large part correspond to many aspects of those trauma developed by the "foster-family" sub-group of the Hidden Children – Child Survivors who had been raised as-if one of a (generally Catholic) family.
+OTC children went through trauma, both in terms of the psychological and the practical – caused by the Holocaust.
+These trauma in large part correspond to many aspects of those trauma developed by the "foster-family" sub-group of the Hidden Children – child survivors who had been raised as-if one of a (generally Catholic) family.
 The OTC trauma similarly was caused by the Holocaust.
-For this reason alone, we see that OTC are Child Survivors of the Holocaust.